Mephi00/v-rising-wine-docker-image/README.md

 # Save File Location

 The Save folder is /saves.
-In order to have access to the save files for an easy backup, mount a folder to /saves or it's subfolders, according to V Risings folder structure.<br>
+In order to have access to the save files for an easy backup, mount a folder to /saves, the save files are located in the _Saves_ subfolder and the configuration files are saved in the subfolder _Settings_.<br>
 The mount option can also be used to transfer your save files from a different installation or playthrough.
 For this to work be aware of the folder structure and, that the save name has to be set to your added save state.